undomained/teds/doc/contributing.rst

 The absolute number of events such as CPU cycles or instructions are usually not very meaningful.
 Ratios such as instructions per cycle (IPC) or the number of CPU cache misses vs all cache access attempts are a better measure of performance.
 A good value for IPC depends on the processor.

 In order to identify the hotspots, i.e. to measure events attributed to a specific function or line of code, Perf does event-based sampling which is a statistical process.
 This means that not every event is explicitly counted.
 Instead, a sample is registered after a certain number of CPU cycles have passsed.
 The number of events attributed to a section of the code is thus approximate and for a low number of events care must be taken in interpreting the results.
 Identification of hotspots is a 2-step process.
-First collect the samples with ``perf record``:
+First collect the samples with :command:`perf record`:

 .. code-block:: bash

    perf record -e cycles,instructions,cache-references,cache-misses,branches,\
    branch-misses,L1-dcache-loads,L1-dcache-load-misses tango_l1b im.yaml

-Then analyze the results using ``perf report``:
+Then analyze the results using :command:`perf report`:

 .. code-block:: bash